-Over the thirty year period, implementing the Plan will cost \$489 million in 2010 dollars to build.
-Of this total cost figure \$186 million is associated with estimated private or out-of-County spending associated with the four rail and high capacity systems.
-It is expected that the two high capacity corridors will attract substantial private funding or sponsorship and that the rail systems would be shared between the Counties served.
+Over the thirty year period, implementing the Plan will cost \$489 million (in 2010 dollars) to build.
+Of this total cost \$186 million is associated with estimated private or out-of-County spending associated with the regional commuter rail and high capacity transit systems.
+It is expected that the two high capacity transit corridors will attract substantial private funding or sponsorship and that the regional commuter rail systems would be shared between the Counties served.

-\$20 million of costs has been identified for walking and biking measures and while TheRide do not typically build bike paths or sidewalks it will work with other authorities to develop these projects and help identify funding sources.
+\$20 million of costs has been identified for walking and biking measures and while TheRide does not typically build bike paths or sidewalks it will work with other authorities to develop these projects and help identify funding sources.